Developers guide to reports for Microsoft Dynamics CRM

 Microsoft Dynamics CRM includes reports that provide useful business information to the user.
 These reports are based on Microsoft SQL Server Reporting Services, and provide the same set of features that are available for the Microsoft SQL Server Reporting Services reports.
-For more information, see SQL Server Reporting Services.
+More information: SQL Server Reporting Services

 The report definition (data and layout) of Microsoft Dynamics CRM reports are contained in an .rdl file, and the contents of the .rdl file conform to the Microsoft SQL Server Report Definition Language Specification.
-For more information, see Report Definition Language Reference.
+More information: Report Definition Language Reference

 Microsoft Dynamics CRM provides many out-of-box reports for viewing your business data.
 You can create custom reports using one of these reports as templates or can create a custom report from scratch.